lopezator/sfdocker/README.md

 ln -s app/deps/bin/sfdocker sfdocker

-* Set  default container name value in your Symfony's parameters.yml/parameters.yml.dist (php-fpm container) like this:
+* Set default container to use if container is not specified in your Symfony's parameters.yml/parameters.yml.dist like this:

 sfdocker_default_container: myproject-php-fpm

+* Set default user to use if user is not specified in your Symfony's parameters.yml/parameters.yml.dist like this:

+sfdocker_default_user: www-data

+If sfdocker_default_user is not set, it fallbacks to root user which is present in all docker containers, so:

+./sfdocker enter & ./sfdocker enter -p would have the same effect in that case (it will login with root user).

 Commands inside the docker wrapper
 ==================================